What should I know (and ask) before hiring a financial advisor?

 What are the main issues surrounding RSUs?

 When you are negotiating your offer – most of the time they will have an internal analysis to support RSU and salary trade-offs.
 As long as they keep within the boundaries of the model, then your ‘target compensation’ will be the same, from their view point.
+This allows you to toggle up or down your own risk level.

 So how do you feel about RSUs vs. cash salary?
 Keep these things in mind when weighing your options.

 Cash flow impact: Withholding RSU taxes are usually paid through a portion of RSUs sold at vesting.
 These taxes paid are generally displayed on your W-2 as part of your total tax withheld.
+Most larger tech companies will offer a signing bonus to help you transition to the RSU schedule for the first year.
+The goal of this sign on bonus is to act as additional incentive to wait for the 1 year cliff vesting date.

 Investment strategy: If you receive a large grant of RSUs, you will have many risks.
 Risk of termination before vesting, risk of market volatility in stock price, and asset concentration are a few.
 You will also want to decide if you will be keeping the stock once vested, or if you prefer to sell the stock.

 Evaluating many offers: Evaluating RSUs and stock options 1 to 1 is generally not appropriate.
 Employees will generally receive fewer RSUs than stock options since RSUs do not depend on company performance to the same degree.
-Evaluate your options with your accountant or financial advisor.
+Evaluate your options with your accountant or financial advisor..

 Our Philosophy